What is family planning?

 Using latex condoms or dental dams or choosing not to have sex may prevent gonorrhea.

 Antibiotics cure gonorrhea.

-Hepatitis is a viral infection of the liver.
-Hepatitis B is spread through semen, vaginal fluids, blood, and urine by vaginal, anal, or oral sex or by using infected needles to inject drugs.
+Hepatitis B is a viral infection of the liver and is spread through semen, vaginal fluids, blood, and urine from vaginal, anal, or oral sex, or by using infected needles to inject drugs.
 About 46,000 women, men, and children in the U.S. become infected with HBV every year.
-Most of these infections occur among people who are age 20-49.
-One out of two adults with hepatitis B have no symptoms.
+Most of these infections occur among people ages 20-49.
+One out of two adults with Hepatitis B have no symptoms.
 When symptoms do occur, they usually appear between six weeks and six months after infection.